 Weatherwise, the Oregon Coast is always a crapshoot.
-But lucky us, the rhododendrons were in full glory, the birds at the aquarium in fancy breeding plumage, and we even scored a tour at the Yaquina Head Lighthouse, although it isn’t supposed to be open until July.
+But lucky us, the rhododendrons were in full glory, the birds at the aquarium in fancy breeding plumage, and we even scored a tour at the Yaquina Head Lighthouse, although it wasn’t supposed to be open until July.
 I think we’re back in the groove.
 It’s a good thing, because seriously, we don’t need any more bumps in the road right now.

 With a treacherous but beautiful beach, mesmerizing tidepools, nesting seabirds, a wonderful interpretive center (with a resident nesting pair of Peregrine Falcons), hiking trails, spectacular views, and the tallest lighthouse on the Oregon Coast, Yaquina Head Outstanding Area truly is outstanding.

 At low tide, the pools are filled with thousands of brilliant purple sea urchins, delicate jade green anemones, and at least a few ochre sea stars.
 We’re happy to see the sea stars making a comeback (albeit slowly) after almost being extirpated along the entire West Coast by a virus several years ago.

 We enjoyed a delightful tour with a ranger in costume, who regaled us with tales of a lighthouse keeper’s life and duties.
-(Hauling heavy buckets of lard up the 114 winding stairs to keep the light burning was one of the many chores.)
+Hauling heavy buckets of lard up the 114 winding stairs to keep the light burning was one of the many chores.
 Although the lighthouse was automated in 1966, the original beautiful Paris-made Fresnel lens is still in use, casting a beam of light 20 miles out to sea.

 Many of the exhibits at the Oregon Coast Aquarium are outdoors, and we had a blast watching the antics of the sea otters being fed and the sea birds going about their daily lives in the wonderful sea bird aviary.
-Here’s my take-away fact from our visit: Puffins, Common Murres, Rhinoceros Auklets and Pigeon Guillemots are all members of the same family.
-They share in common the ability to “fly” underwater—we watched their undersea acrobatics through submerged viewing windows, and they do look like they’re flying.
+We love this little aquarium.

 The Hatfield Marine Science Center is just across the street from the aquarium, and is well worth a visit.
 We stopped in last year, but lingered so long at the aquarium this time that we missed our opportunity for a return visit.
 Part of Oregon State University, their focus is on sustainability, and as they say, “hot topics in contemporary marine science research.”
 It’s a cool place.

-There’s great seafood to be found here—last time, we enjoyed a delicious meal at Saffron Salmon.
+There’s great seafood here—last time, we enjoyed a delicious meal at Saffron Salmon.
 This time, we chose to dine at Local Ocean Dockside Grill and had perfectly prepared fresh caught salmon while perusing the activity of the busy little harbor from our window table.
 The seafood market downstairs is excellent, too, with every catch labeled with the boat that brought in the haul.

 South Beach Campground is just a few miles from Newport.
-Even if you didn’t leave the campground, you would have plenty to do exploring the beach and hiking trails within the park.
+Even if you don’t leave the campground, there’s plenty to do exploring the beach and hiking trails within the park.
 (Really, though, you don’t want to miss Yaquina Head and the aquarium.)
 Water and electric hookups, good Verizon, and it’s remarkably peaceful, given that this is such a popular campground.
 Make your reservations early if you plan to be here between Memorial Day and Labor Day.